1991–92 Philadelphia 76ers season

-During the NBA All-Star weekend at the Orlando Arena in Orlando, Florida, Barkley was selected for the 1992 NBA All-Star Game, as a member of the Eastern Conference All-Star team; Johnson briefly returned to score 25 points along with 5 rebounds, 9 assists, 2 steals, and made all 3 of his three-point field goals attempts; Johnson was named the NBA All-Star Game Most Valuable Player, as the Western Conference defeated the Eastern Conference, 153–113.
+During the NBA All-Star weekend at the Orlando Arena in Orlando, Florida, Barkley was selected for the 1992 NBA All-Star Game, as a member of the Eastern Conference All-Star team.
+Johnson briefly returned to score 25 points along with 5 rebounds, 9 assists, 2 steals, and made all 3 of his three-point field goals attempts; Johnson was named the NBA All-Star Game Most Valuable Player, as the Western Conference defeated the Eastern Conference, 153–113.
+Barkley also finished tied in twelfth place in Most Valuable Player voting.

-Making matters worse for the 76ers, Barkley had a falling-out with management when the team did not re-sign Rick Mahorn, who went overseas to play in Italy.
-When the season was over, he demanded a trade which the 76ers obliged, sending him to the Phoenix Suns; Mahorn would later on sign as a free agent with the New Jersey Nets during the following off-season.
-Following the season, head coach Jim Lynam was fired.
+The 76ers finished 20th in the NBA in home-game attendance, with an attendance of 574,137 at The Spectrum during the regular season.
+Following the season, Barkley was traded to the Phoenix Suns after eight seasons with the 76ers, while Mahorn would later on sign as a free agent with the New Jersey Nets, second-year forward Jayson Williams was traded to the Nets, and head coach Jim Lynam was fired.

-For the season, the team changed their uniforms, adding the city name "Philadelphia" along with the team name "Sixers", plus adding stars to their jerseys.
-The uniforms remained in use until 1994.
+For the season, the 76ers redesigned their home and road uniforms.
+The team added the city name "Philadelphia" and the team nickname "Sixers", along with red, white and blue stars and a slated blue-to-white background gradient on the front of their jerseys; they also added their primary logo to the right leg of their shorts.
+The white home uniforms featured a red trim, while the red road uniforms featured a slated blue trim.
+The team's new uniforms would remain in use until 1994.